putuduta/wafflekoperasi/README.md

 an online koperasi

-if you want to view the dashboard use localhost:8000/registration-dashboard and you can see the dashboard and you can update and delete from there
+only the admin can update and delete in dashboard and user only can see their registered data